BlueBirdMC/BlueBird/README.md

 ## What is PurpleBird (PB)

-PurpleBird is a thing that allows people from bedrock mc join java servers (in early development, do not use on production servers)
+PurpleBird is a thing that allows people from bedrock Minecraft join Java minecraft servers (in early development, do not use on production servers)

 Handles: